-Our revenues partially depend on the development and commercialization of products by others to whom we have licensed our technologies.
-If our collaborators or licensees are not successful or if we are unable to find collaborators or licensees in the future, we may not be able to derive revenues from these arrangements.
+()Our revenues partially depend on the development and commercialization of products in collaboration with others to whom we have licensed our technologies or on whom we rely to support our development and commercialization efforts.
+If our collaborators or licensees are not successful or cease to support our development and commercialization efforts, or if we are unable to find collaborators or licensees in the future, we may not be able to derive revenues from these arrangements or may be forced to curtail our development and commercialization of certain products.

 We have licensed, and may continue to license, our technologies to corporate collaborators and licensees for the research, development and commercialization of specified product candidates.
 Our revenues partially depend upon the performance by these collaborators and licensees of their responsibilities under these arrangements.
+In addition, we have entered into a research and development agreement with AnGes, pursuant to which we rely on AnGes to fund the Phase 3 clinical trial of our cancer immunotherapeutic, Allovectin-7[®], through cash payments and equity investments.

-Some collaborators or licensees may not succeed in their product development efforts, such as Corautus which terminated their Phase 2b angiogenesis trial, or devote sufficient time or resources to the programs covered by these arrangements, causing us to derive little or no revenue from these arrangements.
+Some collaborators or licensees may not succeed in their product development efforts, such as Corautus, with whom we recently entered into a termination agreement relating to a license of our core DNA delivery technology for specific cardiovascular applications.
+Other collaborators or licensees may not devote sufficient time or resources to the programs covered by these arrangements, causing us to derive little or no revenue from these arrangements, or may cease to support our development and commercialization efforts.